perladvent/perldotcom/content/article/_pub_2005_10_06_wxperl_menus.md

       "wxperl",
       "wxwidgets"
    ],
+   "thumbnail" : "/images/_pub_2005_10_06_wxperl_menus/111-gui.gif",
+   "categories" : "graphics",
+   "image" : null,
+   "title" : "Making Menus with wxPerl",
+   "date" : "2005-10-06T00:00:00-08:00",
+   "authors" : [
+      "roberto-alamos"
+   ],
+   "draft" : null,
    "slug" : "/pub/2005/10/06/wxperl_menus.html",
-   "draft" : null,
    "description" : " In a previous article about wxPerl published on Perl.com, Jouke Visser taught the very basics of wxPerl programming.
 In this article, I will continue with Jouke's work, explaining how to add menus in our wxPerl applications.
 I will cover..."
 }

-In a previous article about wxPerl published on Perl.com, Jouke Visser taught [the very basics of wxPerl programming](/pub/a/2001/09/12/wxtutorial1.html).
+In a previous article about wxPerl published on Perl.com, Jouke Visser taught [the very basics of wxPerl programming](/pub/2001/09/12/wxtutorial1.html).
 In this article, I will continue with Jouke's work, explaining how to add menus in our wxPerl applications.
 I will cover the creation, editing, and erasure of menus with the [Wx::Menu](http://search.cpan.org/perldoc?Wx::Menu) and Wx::MenuBar modules, and also will show examples of their use.

 ### Conventions